Bill3621/BillsPlugin-EXILED/README.md

 The Plugin includes an automatic update check feature, ensuring you stay up-to-date with the latest improvements and fixes.
 The plugin will periodically check for updates and notify you when a new version is available.

 ## Configuration
-Bills Plugin provides a user-friendly configuration file that allows server administrators to tailor the plugin to their preferences.
+The Plugin provides a user-friendly configuration file that allows server administrators to tailor the plugin to their preferences.
 Open your severs config and customize the settings as needed.

 ## Commands
-Bills Plugin introduces the following commands to enhance gameplay:
+The Plugin introduces the following commands to enhance gameplay:

 - **`tesla`**: Trigger the closest Tesla Gate.
 - **`balls`**: Spawn SPC-018 (configurable amount) on a specified player.